Network-Level Prompt and Trait Leakage in Local Research Agents: Defense and Realistic Deployment

 \subsection{Blocking via Alternative Sources}

 A complementary defense is to prevent sensitive traces from arising in the first place.
 When a user’s objective can be met without contacting uniquely identifying domains, the agent can instead draw from large multipurpose repositories (e.g., Wikipedia, StackExchange, Reddit) or from the LLM’s internal knowledge.
 By retrieving information from resources that serve diverse intents or by leveraging the model’s internal knowledge, the resulting traffic no longer maps cleanly to a specific user goal.

-This ``blocking'' approach avoids generating distinctive traces altogether, reducing the adversary’s ability to associate domain visits with private attributes.
+From the adversary’s perspective, this strategy effectively reduces visibility by collapsing domain diversity, yielding traces similar to those observed by weaker observers that see limited or non-discriminative domain information.
+This ``blocking'' approach therefore both mitigates leakage and illustrates how reduced observability weakens inference, reducing the adversary’s ability to associate domain visits with private attributes.

 \autoref{tab:prompt_rec_matadata} and \autoref{tab:prompt_rec_utility} together show that visibility of browsing traces strongly shapes leakage but has little effect on utility.
 Utility is how much the WRA’s output helps a human reader reach their research goals.
-We measure it with an LLM using the prompt template in \autoref{fig:utility_scoring_template}.
+We measure it with an LLM using the prompt template.
 URL-level traces leak substantially more than domain-only traces, making prompt inference easier and more accurate.
 Reducing visibility (e.g., observing only 80\% or 60\% of domains) lowers leakage but still exposes useful information.
 Adding timing metadata to domains yields no consistent gains, suggesting that domain identity is more informative than temporal order.
 In contrast, the utility of the generated reports remains relatively stable across visibility levels down to 10\%.
 However, beyond this threshold, utility begins to drop, revealing diminishing returns from additional domain coverage.
 This suggests that \emph{many extra domains contribute little to report quality while disproportionately increasing exposure to adversaries}.
 Thus, WRA behaviors that aggressively visit many domains are especially problematic: they create substantial leakage risks while providing only marginal gains in utility.